AMO

 How the AMO Works

 AMMs count the number of coins on each side of the pool to determine the current price.
 In order to maintain the peg, both sides of a Curve pool must remain balanced.
 When the protocol deposits funds into a Curve pool, it deploys liquidity to both sides of the pool.
 For OUSD, it deploys OUSD on one side and 3CRV (USDT/DAI/USDC) on the other.
 For OETH, it deploys OETH on one side and ETH on the other.
-This ensures that after deploying liquidity, the balance of the pool doesn't change - since the protocol deploys equal amounts to both sides of the pool.
-When the pool contains more 3CRV than OUSD, the protocol deploys extra OUSD to bring the pool back into balance (but never more than a 1:2 ratio).
+This ensures that after deploying liquidity, the balance of the pool doesn't change.
+There are additional constraints in place that ensure the exchange rate in the pool does not deviate beyond a narrow threshold (0.0001% in the case of Super OETH).
+When the pool contains more 3CRV than OUSD, the protocol deploys extra OUSD to bring the pool back into balance.
 Similarly, the protocol can deploy extra OETH if there is more ETH than OETH in the pool.
 This approach of providing up to double the liquidity to the Curve pools allows the protocol to earn up to twice as many rewards using the same amount of capital.

 The AMO strategy collects and sells CRV and CVX tokens and the resulting collateral (USDT for OUSD, WETH for OETH) are added to the vault and cause every token holder's balance to increase automatically.
 In the case of Super OETH, AERO tokens are treated in a similar manner.